Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 ![](./figures/01_create_project/01_path3_1.png)
 ![](./figures/01_create_project/01_path4.png)

-**Requirements**: This test assumes you have no previous configuration saved (no projects stored in memory).
-Please delete the `conf` folder before testing.

 The test case `create-project` was the one used to test this scenario.
 First, we recorded a sequence that represents all the states and transitions:
-- The sequence starts at the main window of the JTimeSched tool, without any popup open - `No Popup Opened` state; and without any projects.
+- The sequence starts at the main window of the JTimeSched tool, without any popup open - `No Popup Opened` state.
 - Click "Add Project" (which represents the `Create` transition from `No Popup Opened` to `New Idle Project`);
 - Type "Project1" has the name of the project (which represents both the transition from `New Idle Project` to `Edit title`, and the self transition of the `Edit title` state);
 - Press "Enter" (`Save title` transition from `Edit title` to `No Popup Opened`);
 Then, we recorded the sequence `Check project name`, a check that verifies if the name of the recently added project is effectively "Project1".
-Another check (`Check number of projects`) was used to verify if the number of project was one.
+Another check (`Check number of projects`) was used to verify if the number of projects was one.
 Finally, a cleanup sequence was used to delete the newly created project.

 #### 2. Create project and accept default title